-Security fencing is inconsistent with the vision of this DCP to promote and open landscaped centre.
+Security fencing is inconsistent with the vision of this DCP to promote and open landscaped centre a.
+Fencing is not permitted on the perimeter boundary of sites.
+Security should be provided within buildings.
+9.0 ENVIRONMENTAL PERFORMANCE

-1. To create an attractive public domain and open landscaped character within the Macquarie Park Corridor.
+1. To create an attractive public domain and open landscaped character within the Macquarie Park Corridor